Yesshows: Background and production

 In June 1979, the Yes line-up of singer Jon Anderson, bassist Chris Squire, guitarist Steve Howe, keyboardist Rick Wakeman, and drummer Alan White, finished their 1978–1979 tour in support of the band's ninth studio album, Tormato (1978).
-Their label Atlantic Records had approached the group about the possibility of putting out a live album as a follow-up to their first, Yessongs (1973), and Squire had the task of sifting through hours of tapes of concerts recorded since then and select the best cuts.
+Their label Atlantic Records had approached the group about the possibility of putting out a live album as a follow-up to their first, Yessongs (1973), and Squire had the task of sifting through hours of tapes of concerts recorded since then and selecting the best cuts.
 He also undertook mixing duties, and prepared a selection of tracks from the 1976, 1977, and 1978 tours across five dates from his studio, Sun Park Studios.

 The band commissioned longtime cover artist Roger Dean to produce artwork for the album, which was completed using acrylic paints and collage.
 A release date of Christmas 1979 was set, but it was shelved following disagreements from other band members regarding Squire's choice of performances and the quality of his mixes.
 Howe was glad that production had halted and "strongly objected" to some of the production edits that Squire had done.
 He expressed the rest of the band's wish to refine the recordings further and to add more tracks to expand the set from a double to a triple album.

 By mid-1980, Yes had a change in personnel following the departures of Anderson and Wakeman, and the remaining members recruited Trevor Horn and Geoff Downes of The Buggles as replacements on vocals and keyboards, respectively.
 The five recorded Drama (1980), and toured the album from August to December 1980.
 Towards the end of that year, Atlantic Records wished to release a live album and used the cuts and mixes that Squire had prepared as the final release.
 Mastering was completed at Strawberry Mastering.

 Songs

 Yesshows comprises seven songs taken from five concerts.
-"The Gates of Delirium" and "Ritual" are from 17 August 1976 at Cobo Hall in Detroit, Michigan, during the band's 1976 North American tour.
+"The Gates of Delirium" and "Ritual" are from 17 August 1976 at Cobo Arena in Detroit, Michigan, during the band's 1976 North American tour which featured Patrick Moraz on Keyboards.
 "Parallels", "Going for the One", and "Wonderous Stories" were recorded on 24 November 1977 at Ahoy-Hal in Rotterdam during the 1977 tour in support of Going for the One (1977).
-"Time and a Word" and "Don't Kill the Whale" are from the Wembley Arena in Wembley, London from the Tormato tour.
-The latter was recorded by the BBC using the Manor Mobile studio for a live radio broadcast of 28 October 1978 concert.
+"Time and a Word" and "Don't Kill the Whale" are from the Wembley Arena in London from the Tormato tour.
+The latter was recorded by the BBC using the Manor Mobile studio for a live radio broadcast of the 28 October 1978 concert.

 Release

+Yesshows was released in the US on 24 November 1980, and peaked at No. 43 on the Billboard 200 on 31 January 1981, during a 12-week stay on the chart.

-Yesshows was released in November 1980; it was released in the US on 24 November 1980.
-It did not enter the UK Albums Chart until 10 January 1981 when it reached No. 29.
+Released in the UK in December, It entered the UK Albums Chart on 10 January 1981 at No. 29.
 In its third week, it reached its peak at No. 22, and remained on the chart for five more weeks.
-In the US, the album peaked at No. 43 on the Billboard 200 on 31 January 1981, during a 12-week stay on the chart.